Edmonton: History

 The coming of the Canadian Pacific Railway (CPR) to southern Alberta in 1885 helped the Edmonton economy, and the 1891 building of the Calgary and Edmonton (C&E) Railway resulted in the emergence of a railway townsite (South Edmonton/Strathcona) on the river's south side, across from Edmonton.
 The arrival of the CPR and the C&E Railway helped bring settlers and entrepreneurs from eastern Canada, Europe, the U.S. and other parts of the world.
 The Edmonton area's fertile soil and cheap land attracted settlers, further establishing Edmonton as a major regional commercial and agricultural centre.
 Some people participating in the Klondike Gold Rush passed through South Edmonton/Strathcona in 1897.
-Strathcona was North America's northernmost railway point, but travel to the Klondike was still very difficult for the "Klondikers," and a majority of them took a steamship north to the Yukon from Vancouver, British Columbia.
+Strathcona was North America's northernmost railway point, but travel to the Klondike was still very difficult for the "Klondikers", and a majority of them took a steamship north to the Yukon from Vancouver, British Columbia.

 Incorporated as a town in 1892 with a population of 700 and then as a city in 1904 with a population of 8,350, Edmonton became the capital of Alberta when the province was formed a year later, on September 1, 1905.
 In November 1905, the Canadian Northern Railway (CNR) arrived in Edmonton, accelerating growth.

 During the early 1900s, Edmonton's rapid growth led to speculation in real estate.
 In 1912, Edmonton amalgamated with the City of Strathcona south of the North Saskatchewan River; as a result, the city held land on both banks of the North Saskatchewan River for the first time.

-Just before World War I, the boom ended, and the city's population declined from more than 72,000 in 1914 to less than 54,000 only two years later.
+Just before the First World War, the boom ended, and the city's population declined from more than 72,000 in 1914 to less than 54,000 only two years later.
 Many impoverished families moved to subsistence farms outside the city, while others fled to greener pastures in other provinces.
 Recruitment to the army during the war also contributed to the drop in population.
-Afterwards, the city slowly recovered in population and economy during the 1920s and 1930s and took off again during and after World War II.
+Afterwards, the city slowly recovered in population and economy during the 1920s and 1930s and took off again during and after the Second World War.

+Just after the end of First World War, Edmonton workers contributed to the Canadian Labor Revolt with a general strike and other strikes.
+The Labour Party took many city council seats in this period.

 The Edmonton City Centre Airport opened in 1929, becoming Canada's first licensed airfield.
 Originally named Blatchford Field in honour of former mayor Kenny Blatchford, pioneering aviators such as Wilfrid R. "Wop" May and Max Ward used Blatchford Field as a major base for distributing mail, food, and medicine to Northern Canada; hence Edmonton's emergence as the "Gateway to the North".
-World War II saw Edmonton become a major base for the construction of the Alaska Highway and the Northwest Staging Route.
+The Second World War saw Edmonton become a major base for the construction of the Alaska Highway and the Northwest Staging Route.
 The airport was closed in November 2013.